JoeSpencer1/NN_indentation/README.md

 # Multi-fidelity neural network

 ## Description
-My version of the neural network published by Lu et al., used to extract the mechanical of 33% TiAlTa from nanoindentation.
-Lu et al.'s paper can be found [here](https://doi.org/10.1073/pnas.1922210117), and their code is available on another [GitHub Repository](https://github.com/lululxvi/deep-learning-for-indentation).
+My version of the [DeepXDE](https://doi.org/10.1137/19M1274067) neural network used to extract the mechanical of 33% TiAlTa from nanoindentation originally published by [Lu et al.](https://doi.org/10.1073/pnas.1922210117).
+Lu et al.'s code can be referred to in another [GitHub Repository](https://github.com/lululxvi/deep-learning-for-indentation).

 ## Data
 The data used in this work can be found in the [data](data) folder.
 The data was collected from 2D FEM simulations, 3D FEM simulations, and experimental nanoindentation tests performed on a sample of 33% TiAlTa.
-A compression test was used to find Poisson's ratio ($`\nu`$) for the metal.
+A compression test was used to find Poisson's ratio for the metal.

 ## Neural network
 All code is contained in the [src](src) folder.
 A summary of each file is provided below: